-- SIEM + Analytics: For those with mature security postures, this SIEM-centric option offers flexibility and scalability.
-The challenge can come from lengthy deployments, numerous processes for add-on modules that need to be integrated to your existing process, and in-house team availability to constantly tune data models to update policies for the environment.
+For those with mature security postures, this SIEM-centric option offers flexibility and scalability.
+However, the challenge with this approach comes from lengthy deployments, numerous processes for add-on modules needing integration to your existing process, and in-house team availability to constantly tune data models to update policies for the environment.

 A Modern Approach

 Beyond the chatter, why are businesses and security professionals considering XDR?
 Primarily it’s to achieve better outcomes, whether that’s through consolidating some of their vendors and tools to reduce tool sprawl or alert fatigue; increasing operational efficiencies, particularly if they have limited people and do not have the budget for additional staff (or can’t find experienced professionals to hire) to discover and quickly respond to incidents; or improving visibility and unify the view of their environment.
 These desired outcomes most often are operational, resource, security, and/or infrastructure in nature.

 XDR may not solve the broader industry challenge of maintaining expertise nor the struggle to solve the burden of managing and extracting value from the security stack.
 In order to achieve the right outcomes, a business’ solution needs to have the right combination of technology, people, and process.

 What is your desired outcome?
 Is it achievable with XDR?